Student01200/e-store-genius/README.md

 ## Roadmap

-The generator + public catalog surface is shipping today.
-The next evolution turns Atelier from a storefront generator into a real e-commerce platform.
-Rollout is phased and non-breaking — existing stores keep rendering from JSONB until they're migrated.
+The storefront generator and public storefront experience are currently implemented.
+The next evolution turns Atelier from an AI-powered storefront generator into a complete e-commerce platform with relational product management, inventory, customer accounts, and order processing.
+Development will be delivered in phased, non-breaking iterations — existing stores will continue rendering from JSONB data until they are migrated to the new relational architecture.

 ### Phase 1 — Product Management
 Goal: Replace the JSONB catalog with a safe relational product catalog.